Project area: Lunsar (80km north east of the capital Freetown) and the surrounding district Port Loko, Sierra Leone

 - All previous residents of the safe house have so far continued their school education or vocational training.
 Some have meanwhile successfully graduated or found a job.

 - Through awareness raising activities, AIM has convinced about 60 circumcisers to renounce the harmful practice of FGM.
 About half of them now work as anti-FGM activists and accompany AIM’s sensitization campaigns.

 - running costs, maintenance and expansion of the safe house.

 - psychological and legal support and school- or vocational training fees for the girls in the safe house.

 - the remuneration of the safe house staff (matron, cook and watchman).

-- workshops and campaigns against FGM and other harmful traditional practices.
+- workshops, campaigns and peer ambassador training against FGM and other harmful traditional practices.